choria-legacy/marionette-collective/website/reference/plugins/connector_stomp.md

 ### Failover Pools
 Newer versions of the Stomp gem supports failover between multiple Stomp servers, you need at least _1.1.6_ to use this.

+If you are using version _1.1.9_ and newer of the Stomp Gem and this method of configuration you will also receive more detailed logging about connections, failures and other significant events.

 {% highlight ini %}
 connector = stomp
 plugin.stomp.pool.size = 2